Structure-based Drug Design with Equivariant Diffusion Models: Methods

 \paragraph{Preprocessing}

 All molecules are expressed as graphs.
-For the $C_\alpha$ only model the node features for the protein are set as the one hot encoding of the amino acid type.
 The full atom model uses the same one hot encoding of atom types for ligand and protein nodes.
-We refrain from adding a categorical feature for distinguishing between protein and ligand atoms in this case and continue using two separate MLPs for embedding the node features instead.
+For the $C_\alpha$ only model the node features of the protein are set as the one hot encoding of the amino acid type instead.
+We refrain from adding a categorical feature for distinguishing between protein and ligand atoms and use two separate MLPs for embedding the node features instead (see Figure~\ref{fig:methods}F).

 \paragraph{Noise schedule} We use the pre-defined polynomial noise schedule introduced in \cite{hoogeboom2022equivariant}:

 Following \cite{nichol2021improved, hoogeboom2022equivariant}, values of $\tilde{\alpha}_{t|s}^2=\big(\frac{\tilde{\alpha}_t}{\tilde{\alpha}_s}\big)^2$ are clipped between 0.001 and 1 for numerical stability near $t=T$, and $\tilde{\alpha}_t$ is recomputed as